redlean91/BetterCppShot/README.md

 All credits go to Cvolton for the original code, i'm just simply doing this as a chance to learn a bit of C++.

 A transparent screnshot utility written in C++.
-Tested for compatibility on Windows XP onwards. (working to make it work on 98/2000)
+Tested for compatibility on Windows XP onwards.
+(Not planning to support Windows 9x for now)

 ## Building notes
 The build environment uses CMake.